JoakimChan/Databaser_Evenemanghantering/README.md

 const endDate = new Date('2024-12-31');
 const marketingTool = "newpaper";
 ```
-When satisfied with the variables run the text below in the VScode terminal to create
+>When satisfied with the variables run the text below in the VScode terminal to create:
 ```
 node seedDB.js
 ```